cardano-foundation/cardano-academy/CONTRIBUTING.md

 ## Changelog

-Please add an entry into [CHANGELOG.md](https://github.com/cardano-foundation/cardano-academy/blob/main/CHANGELOG.md) when submitting changes.
+We keep changelogs for each course.
+Please add an entry into their corresponding _CHANGELOG.md_ when submitting changes.
 This let's us keep track of unreleased changes for future course iterations.
-We suggest sticking to the following format for consistency:
+Each changelog must abide by the following format:

 ```
-## [next] - DD--MM--YYYY
+## {version} - {YYYY-MM-DD}

 ### Added